 In Year 2, some of the key comprehension skills are taught through whole class texts or extracts.
 This enables the child to have experience of reading a range of texts, as well as helping them to increase their understanding of vocabulary.

 Key Stage Two

-In Key Stage Two, teachers use higher order questioning techniques, modelled on Bloom’s Taxonomy to engage children in critical thinking about texts.
-For some very able children in Year 6, guided reading sessions take the form of literature circles, where the children lead their own discussions on the text they are reading.
+In Key Stage Two, teachers use higher order questioning techniques, mostly modelled on Bloom’s Taxonomy to engage children in critical thinking about texts.
+For some very able children in Year 6, the children lead their own discussions on the text they are reading.

-Reading buddies and Class BuddiesYear 5 reading buddies read with some children in Year 3 to boost their confidence with reading.
-Our class buddy system supports reading for pleasure across the school.
+Reading buddies Older children read with some younger children to boost their confidence with reading.
+Our class buddy system also supports reading for pleasure across the school.

-Our literacy lessons are based around high quality texts.
-Over a week or more children will be introduced to a book / text.
-They look for the key features and structure of the writing to understand the genre, and then work towards producing their own piece of writing.
+Our English lessons are based around high quality texts.
+Over a week or more, children will be introduced to a book or extract.
+They look for the key features and structure of the writing to understand the genre, consider the writer’s use of language and work towards producing their own piece of writing.
 This reading into writing model is followed throughout the school.
-Work is drafted, edited, improved and refined, through guided group work and independent work.
-The rules of grammar are taught as part of a unit of work, in line with the new curriculum for children in Years 1,3,4 and 5.
-Children in Years 2 and 6 continue to follow the skills and techniques required by the old curriculum.
-Some children receive extra support through morning interventions to practise and improve basic writing skills such as sentence structure, tenses and handwriting.
+Work is drafted, proof-read, edited, improved and refined, through whole class, guided and independent work.
+The rules of Grammar, Punctuation and Spelling are taught as part the lessons, in line with the curriculum for children in Years 1 to 6.
+In addition, children in Year 6 follow an online SPAG programme, where they can practise these skills every week.

 Children practise their speaking and listening skills in all areas of the curriculum.
-However, much emphasis is placed on drama and role play in our church services, class assemblies, literacy lessons and some IPC units.
+However, much emphasis is placed on drama and role play in our Church services, class assemblies, English lessons and some IPC units.
 Spellings are taught within the context of the lessons and homework for spellings is given out, based on the letter string or rule taught that week.